 No plan, no focus, I’m just…doing stuff…I think?
 At least I’m fighting the urge to go back to bed, I tell myself.
 I’m being a grown up.

 Most mornings I’ve felt like a failure as an adult because of this chronic morning brain fog.
 So recently I’ve been trying to figure out why I still feel like a 17-year old recovering from mono who can’t get out of bed for first period.

 I’m not depressed.
 My life is good.
 I love my work.

 So why is it so hard for me to follow through on doing things I want to do at a reasonable, productive “adult” hour?
 I couldn’t help but wonder…what is wrong with me?

-But, it turns out, I may have been asking the wrong questions.
+It turns out, I may have been asking the wrong questions.
 Instead of asking WHAT is wrong with me and WHY can’t I, the question I forgot to ask, and the question we all need to be asking is WHEN.

 It all became a little more clear when my husband brought home a book called WHEN: The Scientific Secrets of Perfect Timing by Daniel Pink.

 According to chronobiology experts, it’s very possible that a lot of our brain power, productivity and even happiness doesn’t necessary stem from what we are doing, but WHEN we are doing it.